 The solution is, apparently, simple: secure your store and make sure that it stays that way.
 However, what do you actually need to do to do that?

 In this guide, we’re going to take a look at the steps that you will need to take to stay safe as a WooCommerce user.
-Are you ready to find out more and make your store more secure?
+Are you ready to find out more about WooCommerce security and make your store more secure?
 Then read on!

 1. Start With a Strong Host